Status and phase

 Full description

 Psilocybin is a psychoactive compound found in a variety of mushrooms that has been used for centuries to facilitate spiritual experiences.
 Recent evidence suggests that the combination of psilocybin with mindfulness training may enhance the therapeutic effects of these interventions for mental health; however, to date, only few studies have investigated a combination approach, and no studies have yet investigated the effects of psilocybin in combination with a formal mindfulness training program in participants with little or no prior meditation experience.
 We propose here to conduct a pilot study to evaluate the efficacy of psilocybin administration in combination with 8 weeks of mindfulness training.
 Participants (N = 40) will complete an initial eligibility session and eligible participants will then be randomized into one of two groups: psilocybin integrated with mindfulness training (MT) (Arm 1) and psilocybin alone (Arm 2).
 Both groups will complete baseline and post-treatment assessment sessions where they will complete questionnaires and cognitive assessments.
 Both groups will also complete 2 brief follow-up surveys (at 8 weeks and 1 year after the post-treatment assessment) either online through REDCap or by phone or video call with a research assistant.
-The primary outcome will be change in self-reported depression on the CES-D scale from baseline to post-treatment.
-Secondary outcomes include change in blood inflammatory & neurotrophic markers and neurocognitive measures (EEG outcomes) from baseline to post-treatment.
-Additional psychometric secondary outcomes are change in self-reported mood and other psychological measures from baseline to post-treatment and from baseline to follow-up.
+The primary feasibility outcome will be retention rate at the 8-week follow-up time point (percent of eligible enrolled participants who complete the 8-week follow-up).
+Secondary efficacy outcomes include change in psychological and mood measures, blood inflammatory & neurotrophic markers and neurocognitive measures (EEG outcomes) from baseline to post-treatment.
+Safety outcomes will include the number of participants reporting adverse events and the mean severity of events.
 Logistic regression models will be used to examine the relationships between intervention group and the primary and secondary outcome variables.
-The results of this pilot study will be used to support a larger NIH grant application as well as the extension of this intervention to clinical populations.
+The results of this pilot study will be used to support a larger NIH and other external grant application as well as the extension of this intervention to clinical populations.

 Enrollment